zrajm/baremark/README.md

 Baremark
 --------

 Baremark is based on VanTigranyan's [Landmark], which is 2060 bytes in size.
-In the current version Baremark is 1808 bytes. :)
+The current version Baremark is 1756 bytes in size (without minification). :)

 It was shortened by: